Plaque

 Nelson Mandela, President of South Africa on 14th July 1996 here received and replied to addresses from both Houses of Parliament.

-Site: Westminster Hall - 2 (6 memorials)
+Site: Westminster Hall floor plaques - south end (6 memorials)

 SW1, St Margaret Street, Westminster Hall

-At the left: George V Silver Jubilee;
+- at the left: George V Silver Jubilee;

-Middle column, from the top: Queen Elizabeth II Diamond; Queen Elizabeth II Golden; William Wallace; Queen Elizabeth II Silver;
+- middle column, from the top: Queen Elizabeth II Diamond; Queen Elizabeth II Golden; William Wallace; Queen Elizabeth II Silver;

-At the right: Simon de Montfort;
+- at the right: Simon de Montfort.

 This south end of the hall has been through a number of changes.
 We found images at Living Heritage and Alamy and Explore Parliament.